The Alma-Tadema Marble Technique: How the Master Painted Light Into Stone

 It was a compliment wrapped in a criticism.
-While his peers were obsessed with emotion and narrative, Alma Tadema was obsessed with geology.
+While his peers were obsessed with emotion and narrative, Alma-Tadema was obsessed with geology.
 He didn't just paint stone; he seemed to transmute oil paint into calcite.

+Today, he is remembered as the "Marble Whisperer."
 But how did he do it?
 How did a Dutch artist, working in a rainy London studio, create the illusion of Mediterranean stone so perfect that you can almost feel its temperature?

 The answer lies in a combination of scientific observation, technical wizardry, and a specific lighting phenomenon known as sub-surface scattering.

-The Obsession: Why Alma Tadema Loved the Marble
+The Obsession: Why Alma-Tadema Loved the Marble

-"I have always loved the marble," Alma Tadema once told a biographer.
+"I have always loved the marble," Alma-Tadema once told a biographer.
 "It is living matter."

 To him, stone was not a dead background element.
 It was a character.
 He treated a slab of Carrara marble with the same tenderness that other artists treated human skin.